cardinalby/depo/docs/1_basics.md

-When you have **circular dependencies** between your components, [`ErrCyclicDependency`](https://pkg.go.dev/github.com/cardinalby/depo#ErrCyclicDependency) occurs at the call of a provider that is being constructed (from a "provide" function of one of its dependencies).
+When you have **circular dependencies** between your components, [`ErrCyclicDependency`](https://pkg.go.dev/github.com/cardinalby/depo#ErrCyclicDependency) occurs at the call of a provider that is being constructed (from a `provide` function of one of its dependencies).

 - In case of `Provide`, the error is thrown in **panic**
 - In case of `ProvideE`, the **error is returned** and can be ignored as in the example above